Crimson Dynamo: Other Crimson Dynamos

 The eleventh Crimson Dynamo was a member of the "Alpha Gen Soviet Super-Soldiers", a group of Russian superhumans put into cryogenic stasis after the Cold War ended.
 During a fight between the Order and the Infernal Man, Order member Corona set off an enormous explosion which awakened the Super-Soldiers.
 This Crimson Dynamo was apparently destroyed by Order members Supernaut and Aralune.

 Boris Vadim, the twelfth Crimson Dynamo, first appears in the premiere issue of Hulk vol. 2 (March 2008).
 A S.H.I.E.L.D.-sanctioned team consisting of Iron Man, Doc Samson and She-Hulk encounters the Winter Guard, a Russian superhero team of which Vadim is a member, while investigating the apparent murder of the Abomination in Russia.
-In War Machine: Weapon of SHIELD, Vadim was seen ignoring orders from his superiors and helping War Machine defeat invading Skrulls.
-He later flees to the United States seeking political asylum, joining the Red Hulk's mercenary group.
-Some time later, while battling the mutated Igor Drenkov, Vadim was devoured.
+Vadim later flees to the United States seeking political asylum, joining the Red Hulk's mercenary group.
+Some time later, Vadim was killed by a mutated Igor Drenkov.

 Galina Nemirovsky replaced Boris Vadim to become the thirteenth Crimson Dynamo.
-She is considered by her Russian masters to be one of the best Crimson Dynamo pilots ever, and was a graduate of their "Federal Dynamo" program.
+She is considered by her Russian masters to be one of the best Crimson Dynamo pilots ever and was a graduate of their "Federal Dynamo" program.
 As Dynamo, Galina battled the Presence, the Dire Wraiths, Warlord Krang, Iron Man, and the Remont Six.
 Galina was apparently recruited by Mandarin and Zeke Stane to join Iron Man's other villains in a plot to take down Iron Man.
 Mandarin and Zeke Stane gave Galina a new Crimson Dynamo armor.

 Powers and abilities

-The Crimson Dynamo wears an armored battle-suit that serves as an exoskeleton, providing the wearer with superhuman strength and durability.
+The Crimson Dynamo wears an armored battle suit that serves as an exoskeleton, providing the wearer with superhuman strength and durability.
 The suit's outer layer was composed of a carborundum matrix alloy, and is equipped with hand-blasters that can fire high-frequency electrical bolts, small missiles contained in the back shoulder area of the battle-suit, computers and radio transmitter and receiver and boot jets that allow flight.
 Subsequent versions of the battle-suit have featured upgrades of various kinds, by the Gremlin and other Russian scientists.
-As Crimson Dynamo, Valentin Shatalov's version of the armor was equipped with a powerful chest-mounted fusion-caster weapon.
+As the Crimson Dynamo, Valentin Shatalov's version of the armor was equipped with a powerful chest-mounted fusion-caster weapon.

 Other versions

 Heroes Reborn

-In the Heroes Reborn universe, created by Franklin Richards, Anton Vanko/Crimson Dynamo appeared as a member of Loki's Masters of Evil.
-He was first seen teamed with the Titanium Man as a defender of Russia.
-When Iron Man and Rebel O'Reilly traveled over Russian airspace to get to Hydra's headquarters, the two briefly battled both the Dynamo and Titanium Man.
-Iron Man would easily defeat them in combat with the superior technology within his Prometheum Armor.

-Later, the Crimson Dynamo and Titanium Man would be hired by the Black Knight to join the Masters of Evil.
-He is later killed by Doombots.
+An alternate universe variant of Anton Vanko / Crimson Dynamo from a pocket dimension created by Franklin Richards appears in Heroes Reborn as a member of Loki's Masters of Evil.